-- The service supported people with decision making.
+- The registered manager and staff team supported people with decision making.
 Care records contained evidence the person who received care or a family member had been involved with and were at the centre of developing their care plans. - People supported by the service or a family member had been encouraged to express their views about the care required.
-One person told us, "I am always made to feel welcome when I visit and consulted about [relatives] care." - Information was available about local advocacy contacts, should someone wish to utilise this service.
+One person told us, "I discussed [relatives] care needs on admission and these have been met.
+I am attending a care review this afternoon to discuss any changes that may be required." - Information was available about local advocacy contacts, should someone wish to utilise this service.
 An advocate is an independent person, who will support people in making decisions, in order to ensure these are made in their best interests.
 This ensured people's interests would be represented and they could access appropriate services outside of the service to act on their behalf.